thwu1/browser_pilot/README.md

 ## Start the server

-In a new terminal, start the app using uvicorn.
+In a new terminal, start the proxy app with uvicorn.

 ```shell
 cd browser_pilot